CVUA-RRW/FooDMe/docs/faqs.md

 **Q: Do I need to install mamba?**

 **A:** No you dont´t.
 Simply using conda should be enough, although considerably slower, to create environments.
-If using only conda you will need to add the argument `--conda-frontend conda` when executing snakemake.
+If using only conda you may need to add the argument `--conda-frontend conda` when executing snakemake.

 **Q: Can I use FooDMe for single end reads?**